 Is agile at odds with documentation?
 Not at all.
 But some say it is.

-In the past, companies have followed an overly rigid plan for their docs.
+In the past, companies have followed an overly rigid plan for writing their documentation.
 This results in a ‘user manual’ that never gets read.
 Sometimes documentation can be ‘politically motivated’ and not produced for the benefit of users.

-This type of docs gives the field a bad name and its reputation for being ‘a waste of time’.
-So some say to dispense with docs altogether – good products document themselves.
-And these companies neglect their documentation.
+This type of documentation gives the field a bad name and its reputation for being ‘a waste of time’.
+So some say to dispense with product documentation altogether – good products document themselves.
+And similarly, these companies neglect their documentation.

 The key to documentation success is to follow the middle road.

-Done well, and done agile, docs have the potential to transform the efficiency of your team – and boost customer satisfaction with your product.
+Done well, and done agile, product documentation has the potential to transform the efficiency of your team – and boost customer satisfaction with your product.

 Purpose of agile methodologies

-Traditionally, software development conducted in a monolithic way.
+Traditionally, software development has been conducted in a monolithic way.